New York Gun Laws

 Carry In Restaurants?

-No – Carrying a firearm into a restaurant or bar serving alcohol is prohibited since July 1st, 2022.
+No – Carrying a firearm into a restaurant or bar serving alcohol has been prohibited since July 1st, 2022.

 No Weapon Sign Enforced?